unrealwork/atsd-use-cases/chart-of-the-day/hawaii-gdp/README.md

-Hawaii is not often considered among the economic powerhouses of the United States, but it seems the tiny archipelago two-and-a-half thousand miles from the California coastline knows something the rest of us don't.
+Hawaii is not often considered among the economic powerhouses of the United States, but it seems the tiny archipelago two-and-a-half thousand miles from the California coastline knows something the rest of us do not.

 Using [data](https://catalog.data.gov/dataset/dbedt-hawaii-nominal-gross-domestic-product-2000-2010-59862)
-from the State of Hawaii's Department of Business, Economic Development, and Tourism, and the ATSD, the fiftieth state's economic performance can be explored using a number of analytic tools.
-Shown above are two visualizations of Hawaii's economy: its percent growth from 2000 to 2010 and its nominal GDP value for the same years.
+from the State of Hawaii Department of Business, Economic Development, and Tourism, and the ATSD, the economic performance of the fiftieth state can be explored using a number of analytic tools.
+Shown above are two visualizations of the Hawaiian economy: its percent growth from 2000 to 2010 and its nominal GDP value for the same years.
 GDP is generally considered to be the godfather of economic indicators and with a state that imports [close to 90%](http://files.hawaii.gov/dbedt/op/spb/INCREASED_FOOD_SECURITY_AND_FOOD_SELF_SUFFICIENCY_STRATEGY.pdf) of its food, a dollar amount subtracted from the GDP and estimated by the State to be about three billion dollars,